Suzanne Aubry

 Suzanne Aubry has completed a play for the theatre, Recyclage, which has been refined in a workshop organized by the Centre des auteurs dramatiques (CEAD) with the collaboration of the director Marie Charlebois, and the actress Évelyne Rompré.
-The author has also written her first children's novel, Le Septième étage et demi, about Camille, a 13 years' old teenager who loses her mother from leukemia, and tries to cope with her loss.
-The book, superbly illustrated by Delphie Côté-Lacroix, was published by les Éditions Québec Amérique in 2022.
-Since, the book was nominated for the prestigious Tamarac/Tree of books Award, organized by the Association des bibliothèques de l'Ontario (ABO).
+The author has also written her first children's novel, Le Septième étage et demi, about Camille, a 13 year old teenager who loses her mother to leukemia, and tries to cope with her loss.
+The book, illustrated by Delphie Côté-Lacroix, was published by les Éditions Québec Amérique in 2022.
+It was nominated for the Tamarac/Tree of books Award, organized by the Association des bibliothèques de l'Ontario (ABO).

 In 2021, Suzanne Aubry revisited her popular historical series Fanette.
 The first book, Fanette - La suite - Amitiés particulières, was published by Les Éditions Libre Expression in 2021.
-The second and third books, Fanette - La suite - Aveux and Fanette - La suite - Un monde nouveau- were published in 2022 by Libre Expression.
+The second and third books, Fanette - La suite - Aveux and Fanette - La suite - Un monde nouveau- were also published by Libre Expression in 2022.
 All three volumes are available in audio format (Vues et Voies).
-Her new novel, Le Portrait, a psychological thriller, will be available in August 2023.
+Her novel, Le Portrait, a psychological thriller, was published in August 2023 and selected by the magazine L’Actualité as one of the best novels of 2023.
+Her dystopian novel "Tout ce qui reste", inspired by an unfinished story by her twin sister, Danielle Aubry, was published by Stanké in 2025.
+With a new novel published in 2026, "Que le brouillard se lève" (Libre Expression), Suzanne Aubry immerses us in a bustling Montreal between the two world wars.

-Suzanne Aubry has been a member of the board of directors of the Union des Écrivaines et des Écrivains québécois (UNEQ) since 2011 and the Chair of UNEQ from May 2017 to May 2023.
-She was also the President of the la Société des scénaristes en télévision, radio et cinéma (SARTEC) from 1996 to 2000.
-She received the Order of Canada in 2022 for her contribution to Quebec literature, and her engagement defending the rights of writers.
+Suzanne Aubry was a member of the board of directors of the Union des Écrivaines et des Écrivains québécois (UNEQ) beginning in 2011 and the Chair of UNEQ from May 2017 to May 2023.
+In 2022, she received the Order of Canada for her contribution to Quebec literature, and her engagement in defending the rights of authors.